codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition.md

 {% endraw %}
 {% endhighlight %}

 In this composition the MySql instance will be available at host `db:3306` accessible from the node image.
-When the node tests run they will be pointed to that host and port combination to access it.
+When the node tests run, they will be pointed to that host and port combination to access it.

 Notice also that like docker compose the order that the services are launched is not guaranteed.
 A quick way to solve this issue is with a sleep statement like shown above.
 This will make sure that the database is truly up before the tests run.